Skip to content

 What Causes Rate Creep

 Rate creep under fatigue is nearly universal.
+I see it in my own data every time I race a 2k.
 As the stroke becomes less powerful, the instinct is to add more strokes.
-The monitor reflects this as a rate increase with a worsening split — the exact opposite of the desired effect.
+The monitor reflects this as a rate increase with a worsening split.
+More strokes, less speed.
+The exact opposite of the desired effect.

 Training your ability to hold rate while maintaining split requires deliberate practice.
-Rating pieces — holding 20 spm, then 22, then 24, each for a fixed split — force you to find power at lower rates.
+Rating pieces (holding 20 spm, then 22, then 24, each for a fixed split) force you to find power at lower rates.
+I do these once a week during base phase.
+They're miserable at first.
+After a month, the capped rates start producing splits that used to require five more strokes per minute.

-The stroke analytics view in Remex plots your split and rate across the full piece.
-Look for the moments where rate rises and split softens — those are the holes in your conditioning or your technique.
+The stroke analytics view in ErgToday plots your split and rate across the full piece.
+Look for the moments where rate rises and split softens.
+Those are the holes in your conditioning or your technique.
 Common patterns:

 Setting a Rate Cap

-The data in Remex will show you this progression clearly.
 Your split at 20 spm this December should be meaningfully better than your split at 20 spm last October.
-If it is not, the training stimulus is not working.
+If it isn't, something about the training stimulus isn't landing.

 One Metric to Watch

-If you track one thing beyond split, track average drive ratio per session over time.
-A consistently improving ratio at the same or faster splits means your technique is becoming more efficient.
-That is the direction you want to be moving.
+Track your average drive ratio per session over time.
+A consistently improving ratio at the same or faster splits means your technique is becoming more efficient: more meters per stroke, more rest per stroke, less wasted motion.
+That's the direction you want to be moving, and it's the trend ErgToday's stroke analytics are built to surface.